andrecote87/MS2Analyte_Early_Test/README.md

 # ms2analyte

-Processing platform for mass spectrometry data, optimized for natural products research
+Data processing platform for mass spectrometry data, optimized for natural products research

 ## Getting Started

-MS2Analyte accepts centroided mass spectrometry data from multiple instrument vendors (Waters, Thermo, Agilent) in a range of formats. mzML is the standard.
+MS2Analyte accepts centroided mass spectrometry data from multiple instrument vendors (Waters, Thermo, Bruker) in a range of formats. mzML is the standard.

 All files must have filenames in the format: